 Incredibly, the average wedding nowadays is expected to cost around £20,000.
 For many couples thats a huge and unrealistic amount, but the good news is you can have a special day without breaking the bank.

 Here are our 20 top tips for having a wedding on a budget to remember.
+We had cake photo booth at our wedding for our guests to take photos, and it was an affordable way to be creative so I totally recommend it.

 1. Set a budget